The Emily Post of the Internet Age: How Instagram has become a cultural operating system.

-As the UK Green Investment Bank reaches its second anniversary, it passes the milestone of mobilizing more than £5B for new green energy infrastructure projects, benefiting more than 200 communities across the UK.
+The Green Investment Bank (GIB) of Great Britain has mobilized more than £5B for new green energy infrastructure projects across the country, benefiting more than 200 domestic communities.

-The UK Green Investment Bank (GIB), the first of its kind in the world, has now mobilized more than £5B of investment into the UK’s green energy sector since its launch two years ago.
+(press release) GIB, the first of its kind in the world, has mobilized more than £5B of investment into the UK’s green energy sector since its launch two years ago.

 Yesterday, October 30, GIB announced the 37th project it has funded, a £5.2M transaction to help global bank Citi reduce energy use at its data c entre in Lewisham, London.